lorforlinux/docs.beagleboard.io/boards/pocketbeagle2/03-design-and-specifications.rst

 Block Diagram and Overview
 **************************

+The below figure provides a high-level overview of the PocketBeagle2 hardware architecture, illustrating the main components and their interconnections.
+This includes the System on Chip (SoC), power management, memory, connectivity interfaces, and other peripheral components.

 .. figure:: images/hardware-design/block-diagram.png
+   :width: 1200px
    :align: center
    :alt: PocketBeagle2 Block Diagram

    PocketBeagle2 Block Diagram

+The following figure illustrates the I2C tree of the PocketBeagle2, showing the connections between the I2C master and various I2C slave devices on the board.

 .. figure:: images/hardware-design/i2c-tree.png
+   :width: 1200px
    :align: center
    :alt: I2C tree

    I2C tree

+The following figure shows the power tree of the PocketBeagle2, detailing the power distribution from the main power sources to various components on the board.

 .. figure:: images/hardware-design/power-tree.png
+   :width: 1200px
    :align: center
    :alt: Power tree